SeleniumHQ/docker-selenium/README.md

 && ./NodeFirefox/get_lang_package.sh ${FIREFOX_VERSION} /local/path/to/download
 ```

-Or, you can mount the container directory `/home/seluser/firefox/distribution/extensions` to host directory to access packs were pre-built in the container for using in your test script.
+Or, you can mount the container directory `$(readlink -f $(which firefox)))/distribution/extensions` to host directory to access packs were pre-built in the container for using in your test script.

 ## Managing processes in container